- The Internet of Things (IoT) is being used to address systemic obstacles that prevent equitable access to healthcare.

 Another nonprofit, Los Angeles–based Nexleaf Analytics, is focused on sensor and data technologies, with the aim of using the information to improve global health-care interventions and systems.

-“One challenge facing the global vaccination sector is a lack of visibility into a system’s performance,” says Nexleaf Cofounder and CTO Martin Lukac.
+“One challenge facing the global vaccination sector is a lack of visibility into a system’s performance,” says Nexleaf Co-founder and Chief Technology Officer Martin Lukac.
 One solution Nexleaf offers, a low-cost sensor called ColdTrace, is designed to monitor vaccine refrigerators in rural or isolated areas.

 “ColdTrace uploads performance data to our cloud servers in real time,” Lukac says.
 “ColdTrace turns an ordinary vaccine fridge into a ‘smart’ fridge that communicates with the central system and can even call for help if vaccine doses are in danger of being damaged by extreme temperature exposure.”

 This directly addresses a common problem—inadequate vaccine storage—that affects the efficacy of both the vaccines themselves and the supply chain, including government bodies and international organizations.
-Recent World Health Organization (WHO) data shows that immunization prevents 2 to 3 million deaths every year—which could increase significantly if more vaccines could be transported, stored, and delivered effectively.
+World Health Organization (WHO) data shows that immunization prevents 4 to 5 million deaths every year—which could increase significantly if more vaccines could be transported, stored, and delivered effectively.